wuaipinglab/ImmuCC/README.md

+Users can send their probelem to my working email chziy429@163.com

-Notes for your sample data:
+Notes for the RNA-Seq data:

 1, NA should not appeared in the first column of Gene names.